-The new structure allows congregations to create something truly special online that wasn’t possible just a few years ago.
+The new structure allows congregations to create something extraordinary online that wasn’t possible just a few years ago.

-To capitalize on this strategic shift, many pastors and faith leaders have created a digital experience team or have a dedicated team member to engage with online viewers.
+To capitalize on this strategic shift, many pastors and faith leaders have created a digital experience team or have a dedicated team members to engage with online viewers.